dlang/visuald/README.md

 Visual D to be installed.
 It will always install for all users, not only for a single user.

-To compile your application, you must have DMD installed.
+To compile your application, you must have DMD or LDC installed.
+For LDC, after installation you must setup VisualD to find LDC: see Tools->Options->Projects and Solutions->Visual D Settings->LDC Directories.

 For debugging applications, you should also install cv2pdb which is now included in the Visual D installer.
 Please make sure, changes to